Tight Neck And Shoulder Muscles? Time To Look At The Shoulder Blade

 Why You Get Tight Neck and Shoulder Muscles

 Take your hamstrings as an example: you stretch them every night.
 They feel good afterwards but you wake up the next morning and they are back to being tight.
 It’s because your brain doesn’t feel it can control this extra range.
 It automatically protects itself by stiffening up again.
-This is why it is important that every time you restore motion, you transform the way our brain communicates with your body and improve the way they perform together.
+This is why it is important that every time you restore motion, you transform the way our brain communicates with our body and improve the way they perform together.

-Over the past few blogs we have been dealing with mobility in the mid back region.
+Over the past few blogs, we have been dealing with mobility in the mid-back region.
 Each blog contains exercises to help restore, transform and maintain range of motion.
-Now you have restored mobility to the joints needing it, you can move onto stabilising the structures that cause us injury when they break down.
+Now you have restored mobility to the joints needing it, you can move on to stabilising the structures that cause us injury when they break down.

 PSST . . .
 Heres a FREEBIE I made for you